The Mayor's background

 Budget Committee, and

 Planning Commission.
-He is also a former board member of the Pentacle Theatre and the Oregon Council for the Humanities.
+He currently serves on the advisory board for the Career and Technical Education Center for the Salem-Keizer School District, and is a former board member of the Pentacle Theatre and the Oregon Council for the Humanities.

 The current priorities of the Mayor are to: